sashapronina/covid-rush/README.md

 ## 🎯 About

 Remember the great toilet paper shortage of 2020?
 This game pays homage to that chaotic time with a fun Tetris twist.
 Clear lines to collect toilet paper rolls and build your supply for the apocalypse!

-Can you beat the Australian family's record of 600 rolls?

 ## ✨ Features